Assam: Over 100 small madrassas merged with larger ones to prevent radicalisation, say police

 “We are formulating a few rules,” Mahanta said.
 “Small madrassas, which have less than 50 students, will be merged with bigger ones.
 The Muslim community has helped us in this venture.”

-The police chief said that under the proposed rules, only one madrassa will be allowed in the state within a three kilometres-radius.
+The police chief said that under the proposed rules, only one madrassa will be allowed in the state in a three kilometres-radius.

 Mahanta also said that a survey has been undertaken to prepare a database of all madrassas in the state.
-The survey, which is likely to be ready by January 25, will gather details about land ownership, number of teachers, students and the curriculum, he said.
+The survey, which is likely to be finished by January 25, will gather details about land ownership, number of teachers, students and the curriculum, he said.

-Authorities in Assam have taken a tough stance on madrassas on several occasions in recent months.
+Authorities in Assam have taken a belligerent stance on madrassas in recent months.
 In August, civic authorities demolished three madrassas after the police stepped up operations against alleged modules of banned Bangladesh-based terror outfit Ansarullah Bangla Team.
 The terror outfit is said to have links with Al-Qaeda in the Indian Subcontinent, or AQIS.

 Chief Minister Himanta Biswa Sarma had alleged that some Islamic seminaries were being used as hubs for terrorism.
 Local authorities in two cases had cited alleged violation of civic body norms as the reason for the demolition orders.